UI customization guide

 true

 , the user menu includes a link to a help page.
-You must specify the URL for the help page in com.unblu.ui.usermenu.uriHelp.If you provide a help page in multiple languages, you can specify the supported languages in the configuration property com.unblu.ui.usermenu.uriHelpSupportedLanguages.
-Unblu will then replace
+Specify the URL for the help page in com.unblu.ui.usermenu.uriHelp.If you provide a help page in multiple languages, you can specify the supported languages in the configuration property com.unblu.ui.usermenu.uriHelpSupportedLanguages.
+Unblu then replaces the variable

 ${lang}

-com.unblu.ui.usermenu.showSignout determines whether the user menu should include a Sign out button.
+com.unblu.ui.usermenu.showSignout determines whether the user menu includes the Sign out button.

 The Forward button

-The Forward button can be used by authorized users to forward the current conversation to a different agent, a team, or a named area.
-Which participants may forward conversations to whom is determined by three configuration properties:
+The Forward button is used by authorized users to forward the current conversation to an agent, a team, or a named area.
+Which participants may forward conversations, and who they may forward them to, is determined by three configuration properties:

 -